AndNijaz/Wild-Oasis/README.md

 ---

 ## Acknowledgements
 This project follows best practices in modern React development, integrating advanced UI/UX and efficient state management.
-Special thanks to open-source contributors and resources that supported this development.

 ---

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project was developed as part of Jonas Schmedtmann’s "The Ultimate React Course."